bagwaa/oldrusty/content/p/ownership-and-lifetimes.md

 #### Further Resources

-By far the best explanation I have found on lifetimes comes in the form of a YouTube video by Doug Millford, he will explain everything you need to know in this great video.
+By far the best explanation I have found on lifetimes comes in the form of a YouTube video by Doug Millford, he will explain everything you need to know in this video.
+All my learnings on lifetimes thus far have been from a few sources, but I can attribute most of my knowledge to this single video.

+Thanks Doug!

 {{< youtube 1QoT9fmPYr8 >}}